-MLB Thursday scores, highlights, updates, news: Indians shell Rich Hill
+Thursday MLB scores, highlights, updates, news: Indians shell Rich Hill

 Quick hits

 - The Mets have lost both Neil Walker and Matt Harvey for weeks.
-They also gave some bad news on Noah Syndergaard.
+They also gave some bad news on Noah Syndergaard .

 - Pete Rose's Hall of Fame chances are pretty bleak.